info@bostonislamicseminary.org

 Do you offer scholarships?

-Merit Scholarships are available and will be awarded to students who demonstrate a high level of proficiency in their Islamic Studies and who show a high potential to succeed in the program.
-The application will be made available on February 22, 2023, and made available after the application is submitted.
+Merit Scholarships are available and will be awarded to students who demonstrate a high level of proficiency in Islamic Studies and show a high potential to succeed in the program.
+The application will be made available after the submission of the admissions application.

 Do you offer financial aid?

-The Boston Islamic Seminary does not currently offer need-based scholarships, but but will accept any external scholarships that students provide.
+The Boston Islamic Seminary does not currently offer need-based scholarships but will accept any external scholarships students provide.
 Here is a list of some great options.

-Will I be eligible for Federal or other students loan to complete this program?
+Will I be eligible for Federal or other student loans to complete this program?

-Boston Islamic Seminary does not participate in federal or state sponsored grant or loan programs; students who need tuition, room and board assistance for the MIRL program should apply external scholarships.
+Boston Islamic Seminary does not participate in federal or state-sponsored grant or loan programs; students who need tuition, room, and board assistance for the MIRL program should apply for external scholarships.

 Program Contact Info